-Pandoro french toast is a recipe to use pandoro leftovers, but also a delicious dish for an intimate, gourmet, Sunday breakfast – or brunch.
+Pandoro french toast is a recipe for pandoro leftovers and a delicious dish for an intimate, cozy Sunday breakfast or brunch.

-It is based on the classic french toast recipe.
-Still, we use Italian pandoro instead of bread, olive oil instead of butter, and brown sugar, which is more aromatic and intense, fundamental as also pandoro is tastier than bread.
+Pandoro French toast is made following the classic French toast recipe.
+But we use Italian Pandoro instead of bread, olive oil instead of butter, and brown sugar, which is more aromatic and intense – fundamental as also Pandoro is tastier than bread.

 pandoro french toast recipe

-- 1 spoon heavy cream - also non diary cream, like coconut
+- 1 tablespoon heavy cream also nondiary cream, like coconut

-In a large bowl mix eggs, milk, sugar, salt, cinnamon (1 spoon), vanilla extract, 1 of the olive oil spoons and the optional cream (this makes it thicker).
+In a large bowl, mix the eggs, milk, sugar, salt, cinnamon (1 teaspoon), vanilla extract, one of the olive oil tablespoons, and the optional cream (this makes it thicker).

-In another (tiny) bowl mix together confectinary sugar and cinnamon.
+In another (tiny) bowl, mix the icing sugar and cinnamon.

 Place a frying pan over medium/low heat and oil it using a kitchen brush.
-Dip the Pandoro, one slice at the time, in the egg mixture for a few seconds.
+Dip the Pandoro, one slice at a time, in the egg mixture for a few seconds.

-Fry each slice for less than a minute per side: you need a thin golden-brown crust.
+Fry each slice for less than a minute per side: you are looking for a thin golden-brown crust.

-Serve the toasts hot, sprinkled with the cinnamon sugar.
+Serve the toasts hot, sprinkled with cinnamon and sugar.

 TIP: use a tea infuser to sprinkle sugar.

-TIP2: use a cookie cutter to shape toasts.
+TIP2: use a cookie cutter to shape the toasts.

-- Buy them all early in November, cause the first ones are the best.
-She meant that producers make the first ones tastier, to capture clients for the rest of the Christmas period.
+- Buy all your Pandoros early in November because the first ones are the best.
+She meant that producers make the first ones tastier to conquer clients for the rest of the Christmas season.

-The first advice may be true for artisanal pandoro cakes, which, by the way, are the only allowed in our house.
+The first advice may be true for artisanal Pandoros, which, by the way, are the only ones allowed in our house.

-But I always forget the second recommendation: when shaking the plastic bag full of confectionary sugar, making sure it adheres to the whole pandoro surface, I’m too excited and always forget to make a wish!
+But I always forget the second recommendation.
+When shaking the plastic bag full of icing sugar, making sure it adheres to the whole pandoro surface, I’m too excited and always forget to make a wish!

 Enjoy your pandoro French toast!